 Boston's huge St. Patrick's Day Parade, traditionally held each year on the Sunday closest to March 17, attracts up to a million or more spectators, depending on the weather.
-You can also watch a live broadcast of this big event on NECN.

-In 2024, the parade takes place in South Boston on Sunday, March 17, starting at 1pm.
-This year, marchers will follow the traditional 3.5 mile long route.
-(Unless a last-minute snowstorm happens.)
+In 2026, the parade takes place in South Boston on Sunday, March 15, starting at 11:30am.

 Boston's St Patrick's Day Parade dates back to March 17, 1737, when the city's Irish immigrants inaugurated the event as a way to show solidarity in their new home, honor their birthplace, and pay respect to the Patron Saint of Ireland.